 where $k \sim M$ and $r_c$ sets the size of the fifth dimension.
 The effective four-dimensional Planck scale is,

 where $M$ is the fundamental Planck scale.
 For $k r_c \simeq 11-12$, this generates the weak scale dynamically from a fundamental Planckian scale via the warp factor $e^{-kr_c\pi}$.
 A generic prediction of the model is TeV-scale Kaluza–Klein excitations of bulk fields, including the graviton, with couplings suppressed at the TeV scale.
-In RS scenarios, the stabilization of extra dimension is done by introducing a bulk scalar field $\Phi$, with a potential $V(\Phi)$ \cite{Goldberger:1999uk}.
-Considering the extra dimensional modulus as a field, it has been shown in \cite{Goldberger:1999un} that the bulk and brane action for the stabilizing scalar field $\Phi$ generates an effective potential ($V(\varphi)$) for the canonically normalized modulus field $\varphi$ that can be described as,

-with $\langle T \rangle = r_c$.
-The minimum $V(\varphi)$ yields the required value of $kr_c$ without severe fine-tuning of the parameters~\cite{Goldberger:1999un}.
-The radion mass follows from the effective potential $V(\varphi)$ and is given by~\cite{Goldberger:1999un},